 What is Bedrock?

-Bedrock handles the hard parts of building AI agents:- Persistent Memory: Agents remember conversations across sessions with automatic summarization
+Bedrock handles the hard parts of building AI agents:- Persistent State — Agents use Bedrock-owned adapter state for contacts, messages, documents, projects, and notifications

 Core Architecture